ehmjaysee/twincitytrails/Journal.md

 - Updated trail detail page to show the current status in red/green and display the trail boss' notes.
 - Analytics are enabled

+April 12
+- Change the red/green icons on the main page to show which trails were updated recently